m-labs/nmigen/doc/introduction.rst

 Introduction
 ############

-`nmigen` is a Python-based tool that aims at automating further the VLSI design process.
+`nMigen` is a Python-based tool that aims at automating further the VLSI design process.

-`nmigen` makes it possible to apply modern software concepts such as object-oriented programming and metaprogramming to design hardware.
+`nMigen` makes it possible to apply modern software concepts such as object-oriented programming and metaprogramming to design hardware.
 This results in more elegant and easily maintained designs and reduces the incidence of human errors.

 .. _background: